Repairing Your Credit While You Are a College Student

 College students often struggle with bad credit because they don't have a real job and think it's too late to improve their scores.
 The truth is, there are things you can do right away that will help increase your chances of getting approved for an apartment or car loan in the future!

-A few key steps include paying off any debts owed immediately after graduation (or even before), keeping up on payments during school year so services like utility companies know how reliable you've been as well making sure all important documentation including tax returns aren’t lost by filing them timely every single time - no excuses here.
+A few key steps include paying off any debts owed immediately after graduation (or even before), keeping up on payments during the school year so services like utility companies know how reliable you've been as well making sure all important documentation including tax returns aren’t lost by filing them timely every single time - no excuses here.

 - Think twice about school loans.